 On October 20, 1997, providence had Tiffany meet Steve Odis (Steve) Westmoreland.
 It was the right combination for the two of them.
 Actually, 12 days after meeting (November 1), they decided to become married, and they married March 21(151 days later) the following year.
-We did not know at the time of their marriage, but subsequent research has allowed us to realize that Steve and Tiffany are related!
+We did not know at the time, but subsequent research has allowed us to realize that Steve and Tiffany are 34th cousins, four times removed to each other before they married!
+The ancestor in common for them was Eystein Glumralvarsson, a man of Norway (a Viking) who lived in the 800s AD.